bs-jokricorp/pages/README.md

 # pages
-A repository for testing the migration of GitHub Pages to another organization.
+A repository for testing the migration of the repository and GitHub Pages to another organization.

 ## Links: